Source of Funds and Settlement Evidence for Iranian Australia Visa: DFAT Advisory and AUSTRAC Compliance

 Business ownership documents: If you have a share in a business, the company registration documents and most recent financial statements (with translation and authentication) document the asset.

 Asset liquidation documentation: If you have already sold assets to fund your migration, document the sale with the transaction records and any financial institution certificates.
-Clear paper trail from asset → sale proceeds → transfer is what complies with AUSTRAC expectations.
+A clear paper trail from asset → sale proceeds → transfer helps document the source of funds for AUSTRAC and financial-institution review.

 Transferring Funds from Iran to Australia: The Registered Exchange Route